jorgeabrahan/vanilla-app-states/README.md

 ### Using the state in the DOM

-To use state in the DOM, you simply create an element that has a `data-state` attribute with the state identifier.
+To use the state in the DOM, you simply need to create an element that has a `data-state` attribute with the state identifier.
 For example:

 ```html
 <p>The counter value is: <span data-state="counter"></span></p>
 ```

 In this example, we have created a `span` element with a `data-state` attribute that has the value `counter`.
 Inside the span with the `data-state` of `counter` (which is the state identifier), the current state value will be displayed, and every time the state is updated, the span value will be updated.
-Also the first time the state is initialized when creating the instance of the `AppState` class, its initial value will be displayed in the span.
+Also the first time the state is initialized when creating the instance of the `State` class, its initial value will be displayed in the span.

 > Note: this only works for states of type `string`, `number` and `bigint`.
 If the state is a boolean, it will conditionally render the DOM element or elements in which the data-state is set with the state id.
+>
 > For more information on using a boolean state you can read the subsection [Boolean states](#boolean-states) within the Using state in the DOM section.
+>
 > For more information on how to render states of types other than `string`, `number`, `bigint` or `boolean` you can read the subsection [Rendering complex states](#rendering-complex-states) within the using the state in the DOM section.

 <a style="display: block; text-align: right;" href="#🇬🇧-english-documentation">Go back to index</a>